Neuro Presentation Design: How Eye Path Control can dramatically improve your presentations

 Your eyes have probably gone back and forth to try to process the contents of the slide, causing you unnecessary stress.
 Align the textboxes altogether, and you’ll see that it will suddenly work much better:

 If you had 2 separated blocks of points (proximity principle), keeping them aligned would allow you to show a relationship between them and to keep the slide more organized:

-In your mind, this will sound like: “you have 2 contexts, described by 3 points each and both the context refer to the same topic.”
+In the reader’s mind, this will sound like: “there are 2 messages, described by 3 points (proximity) each and both the messages refer to the same topic (alignment).”
 Do you see how you are starting to create the first reading lectures?